breastfeeding

 • Most stomach viruses do not pass through breast milk.

 • Main risk is dehydration, which can lower supply.
-Prioritize hydration.
+Prioritize hydration when breastfeeding while sick.

 • Oral rehydration solutions and short-term loperamide are compatible with breastfeeding.